fishcus/KAP-manual/en/query/operator_function/function/intersect_function.en.md

 - Description

-  - Returns the values of the intersection of multiple result sets in different conditions
+  - Returns the values of the intersection of multiple result sets in different conditions.
+If the returned result is large, it may cause the analysis page browser to crash.

 - Syntax